OctopusDeploy/docs/docs/administration/spaces/index.md

 On the other hand, if you need to keep resources available to multiple teams on a system-wide basis, spaces will prevent you from sharing those resources.
 If this is the case, the default space is likely the best solution for you and your teams.

-By default, every instance of Octopus server since **Octopus 2019.1** comes with a default space.
+By default, every instance of Octopus Server since **Octopus 2019.1** comes with a default space.
 However, if your organization is not planning to use multiple spaces, this default space can be safely ignored and doesn't require configuration or management.

 ## Managing Spaces